AndreM92/Social-Media-Bots/README.md

   - Like
   - Comment

-## TwitterBot.py (first version with basic features)
+## TwitterBot

 - automated login
-- ways to get around different cookie banners
+- several ways to get around different cookie banners
 - searching for and getting on a profile
 - collection of the profile stats
+- A post scraper with an integrated scrolling function by pixel numbers that stops on a specific date
-- saving the data in DataFrames and export them to Excel
+- saving the data in DataFrames
+- exporting the DataFrames to an excel file